gruntwork-io/docs/docs/2.0/docs/pipelines/installation/prerequisites/awslandingzone.md

 ## Prerequisites

-The first step to using Gruntwork Landing Zone is to use AWS Control Tower to create a new multi-account setup, which requires that you meet the following prerequisites:
+The first step to using Gruntwork Account Factory is to use AWS Control Tower to create a new multi-account setup, which requires that you meet the following prerequisites:
 1. A [new AWS Account](https://portal.aws.amazon.com/billing/signup) and a user with administrator permissions.
 (We recommend using an IAM user with admin permissions rather than the root user)

    :::info